poulsp/PspMultiRoomPlayer/README.md

     }

 And then use snapcastSpeaker in config.json 'mixerDeviceName'

+The problem the X "hw:X,0" can change after a reboot, so I vill find a solution.

 For now I use a 1.5 USD USB sound card as snapcastSpeaker (cheap between 1 USD and 1.5 USD).